 • HVAC service manager, $71,176 average salary

-Types of HVAC That Pay the Most
+Types of HVAC That Pay More

-It's easy to specialize in something with a career in the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
-For example, master engineers with experience designing custom equipment or leading projects could earn six figures annually.
+It's easy to specialize in something with a career in the HVAC industry, and continuing education and certification opportunities help unlock paths to specialist careers with even higher salaries.
+For example, master engineers who can manage projects and design custom HVAC systems could earn six figures annually.
 Larger salaries are also more common when working with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most

-HVAC technicians are in demand across the country, but particularly in states like Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states need the most HVAC work and are experiencing enormous growth in the construction industry.
+HVAC technicians are in high demand across the United States, but particularly in states like Florida, California, Texas, New York and Illinois.
+According to hvacclasses.org, these states need the greatest number of HVAC professionals and are experiencing enormous growth in the construction industry.
 Here’s why:

 • Florida: Hurricanes, education and healthcare facilities.